a-kossakowski/pofat/README.md

 To run PoFAT, you need to have Python installed on your system along with the following libraries:
 - Tkinter (for the GUI)
-- PIL (Python Imaging Library, for image processing)
+- Pillow (PIL; Python Imaging Library, for image processing)

 ## Installation